-Since forensic evidence collection may take hours to complete, it is crucial to address any serious or life-threatening injuries before evidence collection8.
-Medical treatment of a survivor should always take precedence to evidence collection; however, acute or non-threatening injuries can wait until the completion of forensic evidence collection.
-Postforensic treatment should include the administration of prophylactics to treat potential STI's and an emergency contraception pill to prevent pregnancy.
+Since forensic evidence collection may take hours to complete, it is crucial to address any serious or life-threatening injuries before evidence collection.
+Medical treatment of a survivor should always take precedence to evidence collection.
+Acute or non-threatening injuries can wait until the completion of forensic evidence collection.
+Post-forensic treatment should include the administration of prophylactics to treat potential STI's and an emergency contraception pill to prevent pregnancy.

-During the process of treatment and evidence collection, the victim-survivor should always be offered the support of a trained advocate9.
+During the process of treatment and evidence collection, the victim-survivor should always be offered the support of a trained advocate.

-The National Institute of Justice (NIJ) recommends that treatment and evidence collection be done by a trained professional, and that evidence should be collected within five days of the assault, but preferably as soon as possible10.
-The kind of evidence that the SANE will collect is dependent on what happened during the assault.
-A SANE or another practitioner should only collect evidence with the express consent of the victim-survivor.
+The National Institute of Justice (NIJ) recommends that treatment and evidence collection be done by a trained professional, and that evidence should be collected as soon as possible and always within five days of the assault .
+The exact evidence collected is dependent on the details of the assault.
+All evidence should only be collected with the express consent of the victim-survivor.